Hackstur/P4wnPet/README.md

 > If you want to **improve** this project, please, **read** the [`Contributors section`](#-contribute).

 ## 💎 Contribute

 Feel free to send us a message for anything.
-We'd love to ear about improve!.
+We'd love to hear about improvements!

 Please, have a look at the [Contributor Covenant][contributor covenant].

 <!-- TEAM -->

 ## 🏀 Team

 Only me.

 <!-- LICENSE -->
 ## 🎓 License

 <sub> © 2024 Hackstur </sub>

 This project is released under the terms of the [MIT][license file] license.